| | | | | | | |

 Here’s that rain shell in action:

 I opted to take a cooler rain shell on my second pilgrimage because I was walking the warmer Frances route (rather than the cooler coastal route), and I walked in August.
 Here’s The North Face rain shell that I carried from Amazon and from REI.
 Here is the rain jacket available directly from The North Face.
 This rain shell worked beautifully!
-It was super lightweight, and I loved that it rolled up nice and small into a pocket.
+It was super lightweight, and I loved that it rolled up nice and small and fit into a pocket.

 Here’s that lightweight rain shell for men from The North Face, and here is the men’s rain jacket on Amazon and from REI.